Updated March 2021

 4. Never Give Your Password to Others or Write it Down

-The exception to this rule will be if you have an Assistant who accesses your LinkedIn Profile on your behalf or if you have engaged the services of a professional to update your LinkedIn Profile.
+The only exception to this rule will be if you have an Assistant who accesses your LinkedIn Profile on your behalf or if you have engaged the services of a professional to update your LinkedIn Profile.
+Share these details via encrypted message systems such as WhatsApp.
 In these cases, make sure they have clear terms and conditions in regard to what happens in the case of a violation of your account.

 5. Sign Out of Your Account After You Use a Publicly Shared Computer